-By Jen Reise • May 21, 2019•Law School, Pre-Law, Choosing a Career and Landing a Job, Other Law School Issues, Features, Advice on Passing the Bar Exam
+By Jen Reise • May 21, 2019•Law School, Pre-Law, Choosing a Career and Landing a Job, Other Law School Issues, Features, Bar Exam

 Thousands of new lawyers celebrated their graduation this weekend and, in time-honored tradition, celebrated for approximately one day before turning to studying for the bar exam.

 On Friday, the ABA announced that it was tightening its accreditation standard for law schools’ bar passage rates.
 The new standard will require law schools to have a bar pass rate of at least 75% within two years of graduation.

 Overall, this rate was 88.57% for the most recent year, but bar passage rates are highly correlated with LSAT scores.
 This change puts the pressure on bottom-tier law schools, i.e., those that admit the students with lowest LSAT scores.

 Law schools had argued that this tighter standard hurt diversity efforts, as they seek to admit students who may have lower LSAT scores but come from underrepresented groups or with valuable life experience.
 The LSAT, after all, is not a gauge of whether any individual would be a good lawyer, and critics have argued that it favors students from privileged backgrounds and linking it to accreditation limits law school innovation.

 Others, like Law School Transparency, supported the change as a consumer protection issue, arguing that unscrupulous law schools have profited by lowering admission standards and admitting students unlikely to pass the bar, but taking massive loans to pay tuition.